 A single API test corresponds to one such procedure.
 Each virtual user simulates this or that API test.
 A load test runs multiple virtual users concurrently to simulate simultaneous interaction of multiple users with a web service.
 You can create load scenarios that run hundreds of virtual users to simulate a huge load on the service.
-These virtual users can run different API tests, you can even combine API tests with UI tests in one load scenario.
+These virtual users can run different API tests.
 This approach helps you simulate the realistic load that hundreds of concurrent real users produce on your tested web service or web application.
-This is contrary to some other load testing tools that just make API calls without simulating a specific sequence of user actions.

 API tests vs. UI tests